 - Different foundations - slab, basement, crawlspace - have different thermal control strategies.
 Insulation is the first step, and it is wise to check out the IECC R-value requirements for insulating different types of foundations.

-- Same goes for walls and roofs, check out the IECC R value requirements for these house elements based on your climate zone.
+- The same goes for walls and roofs, check out the IECC R-value requirements for these house elements based on your climate zone.

 - All these strategies also include recommendations to properly design foundations, walls, and roofs to reject pests (namely termites).